steviecurran/SQL2pandas/README.md

 A Pareto-style analysis is used to examine how revenue is distributed across customers.

-The analysis shows that approximately X% of customers generate 80% of total revenue, providing a data-driven view of concentration rather than assuming a standard 80/20 split.
+The analysis shows that approximately 66% of customers generate 80% of total revenue, providing a data-driven view of concentration rather than assuming a standard 80/20 split.

 **Business Problem 2**